-Often times, especially if you are new to printing & packaging, you expect a certain color or quality to be produced exactly what is expected on the screen.
-The fact of the matter is, printing output cannot 100% match from what we see on the monitor based on the RGB vs CMYK color output theory.
+Often times, especially if you are new to printing & packaging, you expect a certain color or quality to be matched exactly to what is on a screen.

 Digital vs Offset Print

 Offset print uses metal plates layering color onto sheets in rapid succession and stamped onto paperboard.

 This is also how newspapers and magazines are typically made.